anh-khue/mercury-framework/README.md

 # AK Framework

+*Project is under re-construction on branch re-structure for cleaner and better packages hierachy.*

 AK Framework for Java Application Development - created due to too much of free time.

 **Configuration for connecting to Database is required to be suppplied at ```connection.xml``` file in ```resources```**